-We find that directors the algorithm predicted would perform poorly (well) do perform poorly (well) when compared to potential available alternatives.
-Directors in the bottom decile of predicted performance rank at the 23rd percentile in the distribution of quasi-labels.
+We find that directors the algorithm predicted would perform poorly (well) do perform poorly (well) when compared to potential available alternatives as well.
+The average director in the bottom decile of predicted performance ranks at the 23rd percentile in the distribution of quasi-labels.
 In contrast, those in the top decile rank at the 80th percentile.
-We find that OLS models are unable to predict ex ante who will perform well compared to alternatives and who will not.
+OLS models are unable to predict ex ante who will perform well compared to alternatives and who will not.

-One of the differences between machine learning algorithms and traditional econometric modeling is that machine learning algorithms do not provide an easy formula that can be used to infer the influence of any particular independent variable on performance.
-However, in recent years, explainable AI, has become an important and growing strand in the machine learning literature, focusing on improving model interpretability (e.g. Lundberg and Lee, 2016 and Ribeiro, Singh and Guestrin, 2016).
-We also employ these state-of-the-art techniques to gain insights into our machine learning algorithm and quantify the contribution of each feature to predicting director performance.
+One of the differences between machine learning algorithms and traditional econometric modeling is that machine learning algorithms do not provide an easy formula that can be used to infer the influence of any particular independent variable on the dependent variable.
+However, in recent years, there have been rapid developments in the growing strand of the machine learning literature referred to as "Explainable AI" (XAI) or "Interpretable ML", which focuses on improving model interpretability (e.g., Lundberg and Lee, 2017 and Ribeiro, Singh and Guestrin, 2016 as well as Vilone and Lungo, 2020, for a review).
+We employ methods from this literature to gain insights into our machine learning algorithm and quantify the contribution of each feature to predicting director performance.

 In addition, while machine learning models do not generate estimates of the underlying structural parameters of a model, we can use the algorithm's predictions to understand the features that are overvalued and undervalued by firms in the director selection process.
 Relative to algorithm-selected directors, management-selected directors who receive predictably low shareholder approval are more likely to be male, have larger networks, and sit on more boards.
 These attributes characterize the stereotypical director in most large companies.
 A plausible interpretation of our results is that firms that nominate predictably unpopular directors tend to be subject to homophily when choosing directors, while the algorithm suggests that adding diversity would be a better idea.

 Finally, to help understand the process determining the nomination of directors, we attempt to distinguish between potential explanations (error or agency) for why firms regularly make poor decisions when they hire directors.
-We find that firms that nominate directors who were predictably poor choices have worse governance structures.
-This evidence is consistent with agency conflicts distorting nominating decisions and, therefore, with what we refer to as the "cocooning" view of director selection.
+We find that firms that nominate directors who were predictably poor choices tend to have worse governance structures.
+This pattern is consistent with the view that firms choosing predictably bad directors is a manifestation of underlying agency conflicts within a boardroom.

 Several papers in the recent economics and finance literature have used machine learning techniques.
 In a seminal paper, Kleinberg et al. (2017) study judges' bail decisions and show that machine predictions could significantly reduce crime.
-The authors establish a useful road map for properly utilizing machine learning within an economic framework.
-Machine learning is quickly being adopted as a new methodology in the asset pricing literature (e.g. Rossi, 2018, Ke et al., 2019, Abis, 2018) and Bubb et al., 2018) and in microstructure (Easley, Lopez de Prado, O'Hara and Zhang, 2020) Corporate-finance applications are developing.
-For example, Li et al. (2020) measure corporate culture using word embedding on earnings call transcripts.
+Corporate finance applications are developing.5 For example, Li et al. (2020) measure corporate culture using word embedding on earnings call transcripts.
 Our paper uses machine learning to add to the literature on corporate governance.
 We contribute to the literature on the selection of directors (Smith, 1776, Berle and Means, 1932, Hermalin and Weisbach, 1998, Kramarz and Thesmar, 2013, Coles, Daniel and Naveen, 2014, Cai, Nguyen and Walkling, 2017) by showing that the quality of director hiring decisions is related to firms' governance structure.
-Our evidence suggests that firms that select predictably bad directors adhere to a "cocooning" view of director selection.
-We also contribute to the literature on director elections (Cai, Garner and Walkling, 2009, Fischer et al. 2009, Iliev, Lins, Miller, and Roth, 2015, Fos, Li and Tsoutsoura 2017, Aggarwal, Dahiya and Prabhala, 2017, Ertimur, Ferri and Oesch, 2017) by confirming that the information contained in shareholder votes in director elections is relevant and predicts firm profitability.

-This paper is the first, to our knowledge, to apply supervised machine learning to improve our understanding of corporate governance.
-We also introduce a new empirical strategy, based on quasi-labels, as a way to address the selective labels problem that is pervasive in social science prediction problems.
-Machine learning tools have the potential to help answer many unanswered questions in the social sciences, both by academics wishing to understand the way the world actually works, and by practitioners and policy makers wishing to make better real-world decisions.
-In terms of boards of directors, an algorithmic decision aid could allow firms to choose better among existing candidates, without stripping decision makers of their judgement.
-We emphasize strongly that algorithms hold promise to complement rather than substitute human judgement.
-As such, we expect the economic value of board decisions to increase with the use of algorithmic decision aids (Autor, 2015 and Agrawal, Gans, and Goldfarb, 2017).
-In addition, algorithmic decision aids could help firms identify alternative choices of potential directors, thereby opening up board seats to a broader set of candidates with more diverse backgrounds and experiences, who would have otherwise been overlooked.5
+Our paper is the first, to our knowledge, to apply supervised machine learning to improve our understanding of director selection and, hence, corporate governance.
+We emphasize strongly, however, that algorithms hold promise to complement (rather than substitute) human judgement.